 This form of education has proven to produce rapid results when training employees.
 Take Alorica as an example – the largest customer service provider in North America.

 While managing millions of customer prescriptions for a major retail pharmacy provider, Alorica experienced a decline in prescription fulfillment compliance, which is a huge issue.
 In search of a new learning strategy to mitigate the problem, Alorica championed the concept of microlearning.
 Brief, animated videos set on clear-cut goals assisted agents with understanding the importance of customer verification, and in turn helped close a gap to not only meet, but exceed client expectations.
-I am 59 and have been taking Cialis (generic) from tractica with great success.
+I am 59 and have been taking Cialis (generic) with great success.
 And it works already after 30 minutes.
 I pay for 30 pieces only $ 64.55 which I consider a good price.

 Results showed that pilot sites using the method greatly outperformed sites using traditional retraining methods.
 About two months into the program, the pharmacy provider saw a 62 percent improvement in compliance; where agents were retaining up to 20 percent more information.

 Irene Tan, Learning & Development Sr. Director at Alorica